rudidude86/gura-lang.github.io/documents/Syntax.md

 A string literal prefixed by `b` would be treated as a sequence of binary data instead of character code.

-A string literal can also be appended by a suffix identifier that has been registered in Suffix Manager.
+A string literal can also be appended by a suffix symbol that has been registered in Suffix Manager.
 There's no built-in suffix for string literals.